-Liability insurance in an amount no less than \$1,000,000 per occurrence.
+- Liability insurance in an amount no less than \$1,000,000 per occurrence. - 2.
+Lessee agrees and acknowledges hazards associated with sealevel rise may require additional maintenance or protection strategies regarding the improvements on the Lease Premises.

-STAFF ANALYSIS AND RECOMMENDATION:
+STAFF ANALYSIS AND RECOMMENDATION: Authority:

-Authority: